Understanding the impact of your road traffic accident injuries

 Crashmap was set up by two road safety experts in 2011 to log road traffic accidents in the UK that involved injury and were reported to the police.
 It only uses official Department for Transport statistics and is free.
 Anyone can use it to search the location and type of incidents involved.

-When Amelia was injured, we helped her make it right.
+When Amelia was injured, we helped her make it right

-We came to a mini-roundabout and the next thing I know a car came into us.
+We came to a mini-roundabout and the next thing I knew a car came into us.
 It wasn't until 48 hours later that the injuries started to show.
 Being a nurse, your first instinct is just to carry on.

-It's easy to forget that traffic accidents are sudden and often traumatic experiences, especially when there's injury.
+"It's easy to forget that traffic accidents are sudden and often traumatic experiences, especially when there's injury.
 Each road traffic accident tells its own unique story.

-That's why listening skills are so important, to understand the pressures our customers face and offer reassuring, impartial advice.
-It helps them make informed decisions that are right for them.
+"That's why listening skills are so important, to understand the pressures our customers face and offer reassuring, impartial advice.
+It helps them make informed decisions that are right for them."